-Sometimes—often times for some folks—we’re just too busy, lazy, or simply uninspired to cook up a dinner that is not only tasty and enticing but is also still somewhat nutritious.
+Sometimes—often-times for some folks—we’re just too busy, tired, or simply uninspired to cook up a dinner that is not only tasty and enticing but is also still somewhat nutritious.
 One that doesn’t dirty up every pot and pan you own; one that doesn’t come in a box or paper bag.
 Enter the trusty slow cooker.
 With a little bit of planning, you can have a home-cooked meal, hot and ready to eat when you get in from a long day tending to the homestead, navigating the concrete jungle, or holding down the couch.
 This particular recipe employs one of my favorite flavor combinations: sweet and spicy.
 A little bit Hawaiian luau, a little bit Chinese take-out, and a lotta bit delicious, Sweet & Spicy Slow-cooker Pork Chops are reminiscent of some favorite take-out dishes without any additives or mystery ingredients.

 Here’s what you’ll need: